mark-rushakoff/cf-interface/README.md

 * Provides a single canonical source of how multiple components can interact with each other
 * Simplifies tests in components -- instead of writing tests involving the communication layer, write tests about the message you want to send or receive
   * Tests around these message objects build confidence in the communication between components, especially in the absence of good inter-component integration tests
-* Simplifies writing tooling for the system
+* Simplifies writing tooling involving Cloud Foundry backend components
+* When a message needs to change or a new message is needed, the gem is the single canonical source of truth (instead of multiple components' source code)

 ## Overview